jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
++ Event Entry Fragment
+    - [done] hook into event database
+    - [done] add in human readable date
+    - [done but for address] Make values persist with screen rotation

+- created interface for adding to the contact notes
 - charts instead of numbers in Detail stats
 - contact detail activity header bar
     - implement contact action menu